Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 A comprehensive forex trading dashboard with real-time market data, RSI analysis, currency strength meters, and AI-powered news analysis.

-## K-line Chart History Loading (Cursor Pagination)
+## K-line Chart History Loading (Background Preload)

 - Initial candles are fetched with a fixed count of 150 using the REST `limit=150` parameter. `getInitialBarsForTimeframe` returns 150 regardless of timeframe to enforce this.
-- Older candles are auto-fetched with keyset (cursor) pagination when users scroll left or zoom out near the oldest visible candle.
+- After the first page is displayed (150 bars), the system waits 2 seconds, then automatically preloads older candles in the background using keyset (cursor) pagination.
+The preloader fetches pages sequentially up to a total of 20 pages (including the first), with no scroll needed.
+Scroll/zoom left-edge detection for pagination has been disabled.
 - Data source (REST): `GET /api/ohlc?symbol=EURUSDm&timeframe=5M&limit=100&before=1696230060000`
   - Query params:
     - `symbol` (required): instrument name, e.g., `EURUSDm`.